yingding/ai-hackathon-022025/docs/07 Copilot Studio.md

 Here is the swagger file as template:
 [swagger template](main/imgs_mcs/custom_connector_swagger_file_1.txt)

+You can adjust the model name and the host to your endpoint data.

 Move to the tab 6.Test and create a new connection

 ![](main/imgs_mcs/PA_customcon_create_connection.png)